dl2sba/LoLin_StandAloneMeasurements/README.md

 ## Data aquisition and storage
 A number of data points is stored in RTC-memory of the ESP32.
 If its limit is exceeded the data is appended to the flash filesystem in the ESP32.
 The data is stored as CSV-based text file in the file "data.csv".
+This is a measure to reduce the wear of the flash memory of the ESP32.

 ## Data access
 The file can be accessed via an integrated simple webserver.